OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

+####Configure the GPO to run on startup

+1. From the Domain Controller open a PowerShell console as an administrator.

+          From the Run dialog type PowerShell, right click, and choose Run as Administrator.

+2. Change the directory to the location where the PowerShell Script is saved.

+          Example: cd C:\PowerShellScripts

+3. Run the script, specify the GPO name and the shared drive the telemetry agent will upload data to.

+          Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -CommonFileShare "\\Server1\TDShared"

+          By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

+4. Link the GPO to the correct OU in Group Policy Management.

+	  1. Right click on the correct OU and choose Link an existing GPO...

+	  2. Highlight the GPO and click OK.

+5. From a computer in the OU open a command prompt and type gpupdate /force and press Enter.

+6. Restart the computer, log in, and wait for the script to run in the background.